 Do you think the wiper chatter is due to improper installation?
 Adjusting the position of the blades will fix the problem.

-Windshield wipers are designed to follow behind the motion of the wiper arm, so when they are improperly installed and don’t trail behind the arm, they are bound to make the noise.
+Windshield wipers are designed to follow behind the wiper arm’s motion, so when they are improperly installed and don’t trail behind the arm, they are bound to make the noise.

 Properly installed wiper blades should never “dig” into the windshield or be in a vertical position as they sweep across the windshield.